SoftSmithy/softsmithy-lib/README.txt

 have any questions or comments feel free to contact me: puce@users.sourceforge.net

+Note:
+The libraries have the following dependency: SLF4J ${dependency.slf4j.version}

-Note: softsmithy-lib-persistence-${project.version}.jar has the following dependencies:
+softsmithy-lib-persistence-${project.version}.jar has the following dependencies:
 - JPA (just the org.softsmithy.lib.persistence package; tested with EclipseLink 2.0)